borkard/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-Testing where this text goes and how images work.
+The goal of this challenge was to discover common factors of successful Kickstarter campaigns and to see how campaigns fared in relation to their launch dates and fundraising goals.

 ## Analysis and Challenges